Krishan-Kant-11/My-fist-website-using-HTML-and-CSS/README.md

 This website is most optimized for laptop screen, it might cause some issue with smaller screens.

 # Repository Overview
-The repo contains seven files in total:
+The repo contains seven files in total :
 1. The "index.html" file contains the source code of the home page the webiste.
 2. The "style.css" file contains the CSS code for the styling of the whole website webiste.
 3. The "social.html" file contains the source code of the socials page the webiste.